Vidya Mukund* Pages 6 - 10 ( 5 )

-Background: The genistein being a phytoestrogen imitates the character of an estrogen which can be useful to treat conditions by reducing the estrogen levels at the time of menopause, osteoporosis and high risk for breast cancer.
+Background: Genistein being a phytoestrogen imitates the characteristics of estrogen, which can be useful to treat conditions by reducing the estrogen levels at the time of menopause, osteoporosis and high risk for breast cancer.

 Objective: The superior binding of genistein to ERβ might help in reducing breast malignancy risk.